annie-git95/demand_forecasting_template/README.md

 start_date = 2021-01-01
 end_date = 2021-02-01

-#### Order Shipments Query Instruction

-There are two parameters here that need to be entered the @start_date and @end_date.

-For example if you want to forecast from February 01,2021 until February 28, 2021 your start_date and end_date need the last 30 days.

-start_date = 2021-01-01
-end_date = 2021-01-30

-## Flash Report Demand Forecast

-All queries for this report are located in **all_countries/rollup_property** folder.

-There is the query to collect the training data.
-It is called "b_source_training_data.sql".
-This data comes from the Google Analytics View "04 - User ID View (All Platforms) - Live - 04/01/2019" and View ID "187122594".

-This view is used because it is the same view used for the flash report.
-Which is the business facing report.

 And there is a folder called **bqml**.
 This folder contains all the queries for creating, forecasting and saving the results to BigQuery.